 The irony of life.
-I rarely eat or buy anything from the street vendors in Manila, but during our visit in Da Lat, Vietnam we explored its flavor and food culture through different secret street spots.
+I rarely eat or buy anything from the street vendors in Manila, but during our visit to Da Lat, Vietnam we explored its flavor and food culture through different secret street spots.

 Da Lat is a popular destination in the Southeastern part of Vietnam and is known as the Le Petit Paris.
 Da Lat is such a romantic town that us with beautiful landscapes, blooming flowers, and quiet villages.
 The weather during our visit in mid-September is cool and breezy.
 It so much reminds me of Baguio, but it offers a unique and distinct experience for me - something I didn't expect from this quiet town uphills.